 “Specialists are not always good at explaining complicated matters in simple terms,” she observes in a section called “Skip the Drama!
 How to Listen to Test Scores” from Family Road Map.
 Besmann offers six handy ways to politely but firmly say to a provider, “Please explain this data more clearly so I can understand your recommendations.”
 The underlying power/authority message: Take control of the conversation, build credibility as a knowledge player, and form a mutually-advantageous working partnership with the power gatekeeper.”
-An interactive “Family Road Map/Hoja de Ruta de la familia curriculum based on the book is now taught from Maine to Hawaii by parent paraprofessionals who participate in the Team Up for Families/Family Road Map Certified Trainer and Facilitator collaborative.
+An interactive Family Road Map curriculum based on the book is now taught from Maine to Hawaii by peer support and clinical/social work providers who participate in the Family Road Map Certified Trainer and Facilitator collaborative.

 Family Road Map/Hoja de Ruta de la Familia classes and coaching incorporate games and tools that range from play parachutes to scrapbooking materials in order to help parents experience effective interactions.